twggn/converge/generator/assets/README.md

-# Geek Night Gurgaon
+# Converge Gurgaon

-an open forum for geeks to connect, discuss &amp; learn latest ideas, technologies and trends in software development
+forum to bring together ideators, designers, business analysts, solution providers, technologists, product managers and project and program managers to connect, collaborate and learn from each other

 # Development